victorverma3/Letterboxd-Movie-Recommendations/README.md

 -   `letterboxd_rating_count`,
 -   `poster`.

+The movie data is stored in LRU cache on the `Flask` server to improve end-to-end latency.

 #### User Rating Collection

 When the user inputs their username, their Letterboxd ratings are scraped from